Collection: Egypt Collection

-Ancient Egypt was also a treasure trove of many art works such as decorations, murals, and textiles.
-The Tatsumura art fabric is researched, analyzed, reconstructed, revived in modern times, and delivered to you.
-We will show you the story (story) in each weaving design through the products that you can see, touch, and feel.
+Ancient Egypt was also a treasure house of art works such as decorations, murals, and textiles.
+Tatsumura Bijutsu Orimono researches, analyzes, and reconstructs the patterns of those times, revives them in the modern age, and brings them to you.
+We guide you through products that you can see, touch, and feel the story behind each of the designs woven into the fabric.

 • Vase Mat (S) (Egypt-no-neko)